CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-6.md

 ### Summary

-In this exercise, you have successfully configured the JetBrains IntelliJ IDE for GitHub Copilot and explored the basic java code which produced the suggestions using Copilot.
+In this exercise, you have successfully configured the JetBrains IntelliJ Idea IDE for Java, installed the GitHub Copilot plugin and explore the basic java code which produced the suggestions using Copilot.